tharsheblows/comment-images/README.txt

 4. The administrator's dashboard notice when their hosting environment doesn't allow uploads

 == Changelog ==

+= 1.6 =
+* Adding a support for a custom.css file
+* Verifying WordPress 3.5 support
+* Updating localization calls
+* Adding styles for images to improve their display in the comment thread
+* Updating calls to play nicely with newer version of PHP

 = 1.5 =
 * Updating styles for images in comments to max sure they fit properly within the comment container